Killer Fat: Media, Medicine, and Morals in the American "Obesity Epidemic"

 Rutgers University Press

 Boero, Natalie, "Killer Fat: Media, Medicine, and Morals in the American "Obesity Epidemic"" (2012).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 5.